Alfa Romeo GTV and Spider: Engines

 The last restyle of the GTV in 2003 saw the introduction of new 4-cylinder engines, in the form of the 2.0-litre JTS, with a power output of 165 PS and featuring direct fuel injection, similar to systems used on diesel engines.
-The JTS engine uses only one spark plug per cylinder but retained variable-length inlet manifold and variable valve timing on intake camshaft.
+The JTS engine uses only one spark plug per cylinder but retained variable-length inlet manifold and variable valve timing on the intake camshaft.